Help Center

 2. Review Example Folder Contents

-Now before we run this prompt, let's take a look at the example data that we have within this folder.
-I'll click on the folder in the top right and then open up that folder.
-We can see that this specific folder has roughly 10 different files within it and it contains various different JPEG files as well as different PDF files.
-So after we run this, the expectation is that these will now be grouped into specific folders based on images and PDFs.
-We'll close out this window and return back to our prompt, and we'll go ahead and run this.
+Before we run this prompt, let's take a look at the example data that we have within this folder.
+Click on the folder in the top right and then open up that folder.
+You can see that this specific folder has roughly 10 different files within it and it contains various different JPEG files as well as different PDF files.
+After we run this, the expectation is that these will be grouped into specific folders based on images and PDFs.
+Close out this window and return back to our prompt to run this.

 Review Example Folder Contents